 A master class is an unique educational experience where participants have the opportunity to learn with and from an expert in a specific field or discipline.
 Master classes typically focus on refining a basic skill or developing new skills with direct feedback from the featured expert.
-Dr. Schell is an authority on innovative pedagogy and conducts master classes on a variety of topics including: Collaborative Learning, Peer Instruction, Flipped Learning, Project-Based Learning, and incorporating cognitive science into classroom teaching.
+Dr. Schell is an authority on innovative pedagogy and conducts master classes on a variety of topics including: Design Thinking, Collaborative Learning, Peer Instruction, Flipped Learning, Project-Based Learning, and incorporating cognitive science into classroom teaching.
 In her master classes, Dr. Schell leads participants through hands-on simulations of the techniques and strategies she first learned at Harvard University and now uses in her own classroom at The University of Texas at Austin.

 In this popular video, Julie explains the Flipped Classroom in 60 seconds.

 Instructors all over the globe are turning their students' worlds around by flipping their classrooms.
 In a flipped class, teachers move information coverage out of the lecture hall so that they can better leverage in-class time to address student difficulties and misconceptions.
 She will use responses from her work with teachers all over the globe in the workshop and discuss the why, what, and how of flipped classrooms by confronting and resolving a series common myths about flipped teaching.
 Note, this is not a session on how to create lecture videos.

 Contrary to popular belief, flipped learning is much more than watching videos and doing "homework" in class.
 In this hands-on session, Dr. Julie Schell will introduce two research-based flipped methods called Just-in-Time Teaching and Peer Instruction and demonstrate how to flip your classroom in ways that will engage students throughout the learning cycle.
 A primary goal of Peer Instruction is to prepare students before class for radically transformed in-class experiences.